felipecs81/ingogo/README.md

 - lib/resources: This folder contains project resource files like styles, strings, colors etc.
 - lib/utils: In this folder are located utility classes for the app and UI.
 - lib/widgets: In this folder are located the custom widgets (components) of the project that will be used in the screens.

+##Socket implementation (Native Android)

+- Socket events and method channel are located
+- SocketUtils is the class that handle websocket
+- The following dependency was used to implement websockets: org.java-websocket:Java-WebSocket

 ##Production config